-My research agenda analyzes the political and societal impact of globalization, supranational integration and increasingly porous borders.
-I explore the political phenomena associated with a world in which people's experiential space no longer coincides with national space, and there is a mismatch between the boundaries of social, political and economic life, and those of the nation-state.
-Specific interests include international migration, cyberpolitics, varieties of citizenship, European politics, the European Union, post-communist politics and societies, democratization, civil society, and transnational rights.
+My research agenda analyzes the political and societal impact of globalization, supranational integration, and increasingly porous borders.
+I explore the political phenomena associated with a world in which people's experiential space no longer coincides with national space.
+How does the mismatch between the boundaries of social, political and economic life, and those of the nation-state, change politics and policy?
+How does free movement across national borders influence people, parties, and political systems?
+Specific interests include international migration, pandemic politics, transnational social protection, citizenship, Europe and the European Union, post-communism, and diasporas.

 My book manuscript Citizens of the Market: How High-Mobility Migration Transforms Politics and Societies in the European Union examines how free movement across national borders shapes lives and living-making strategies, values, political and economic preferences, voting, and the state-citizen relationship in the migrants' countries of origin.

-Paul, Ruxandra (2017) “Welfare Without Borders: Unpacking the Bases of Transnational Social Protection for International Migrants,” Oxford Development Studies, special issue on Global Social Protections co-edited by Peggy Levitt and Jocelyn Viterna, 45, 1: 33-46
+Paul, Ruxandra.
+2017.
+“Welfare Without Borders: Unpacking the Bases of Transnational Social Protection for International Migrants.”
+Oxford Development Studies 45(1): 33-46.

 “Citizens of the Market: The Socio-Political Effects of High-Mobility Migration in Migrant-Sending Countries”